Introduction to Semiconductor Diodes

 The fundamental component of a semiconductor diode is the p-n junction.
 This junction is formed when p-type and n-type semiconductor materials are brought into close contact.
 P-type semiconductor contains ‘holes’ or positive charge carriers, while the n-type semiconductor is made up of excess electrons, the negative charge carriers.
 When these two types of semiconductors combine, they create a p-n junction with unique electrical properties.

 The interface between the p-type and n-type materials is known as the depletion region.
 This region is characterized by a lack of charge carriers; it acts as a barrier to the free flow of electrons from the n-type material to the p-type material.
 However, this barrier can be overcome under certain conditions, allowing current to flow through the diode.
+The diode laser wavelength is influenced by the properties of the depletion region, as it determines the conditions under which current flows through the diode.

 Alongside the actual p-n junction itself, a semiconductor diode also features metallic contacts on either end.
 These contacts are crucial as they allow the diode to be integrated into electronic circuits.
 They connect to the p-side and n-side of the semiconductor, making it possible to apply external voltage and influence the behavior of the diode.